ivmai/bdwgc/docs/gcdescr.md

 an empty free list for that object size and kind.
 Pages for the correct size and kind are repeatedly swept until at least one empty block is found.
-Sweeping such a page involves scanning the mark bit array in the page header, and building a free list linked through the first words in the objects themselves.
+Sweeping such a page involves scanning the mark bit array in the page header, and building a free list linked through the first word in the objects themselves.
 This does involve touching the appropriate data page, but in most cases it will be touched only just before it is used for allocation.
 Hence any paging is essentially unavoidable.

-Except in the case of pointer-free objects, we maintain the invariant that any object in a small object free list is cleared (except possibly for the link field).
+Except in the case of pointer-free objects, we maintain the invariant that any object in a small-object free list is cleared (except possibly for the link field).
 Thus it becomes the burden of the small object sweep routine to clear objects.
 This has the advantage that we can easily recover from accidentally marking a free list, though that could also be handled by other means.
 The